svmiller/svmiller.github.io/_posts/2024-10-25-make-simple-cross-sectional-world-bank-data-wdi.md

 ## Convert a Panel to a Cross-Section (From "Easiest" to "Still Easy (but with Five More Lines of Code)") {#convert}

 The data created above and assigned to an object called `rawData` is what we'd call a "panel" in the social sciences.
 "Panels" are individual observations observed over (effectively) the same period of time.
 There are a few options for converting such a panel to what we'd call a "cross-section" (i.e. observations all gathered at (around) the same time, with no temporal component).
-These range from "easiest" to "easy (but with five more lines of code)".
+These range from "easiest" to "still easy (but with five more lines of code)".

 ### Easiest: Subset to a Single Year (e.g. Most Recent Year) {#easiest}